About Graded Assignments

 "What should I do if I fall behind in my written work?"

 In the preparatory weeks, students are encouraged to look over the course gradebook in the STAA Study Guide and highlight the assignments that are marked with asterisks.
 These assignments are the essential assignments to complete to earn credit for the course.
-These assignments are typically worth three, four, or five times the number of points of the other assignments.
+These assignments are typically worth two, three, or four times the number of points of the other assignments.
 It is important to put best effort into these essential assignments and complete them on time.
 Students that are running behind on other assignments may find that they just may need to drop a minor assignment or two in order to catch up and do well on an upcoming essential assignment.
 All of the assignments and their assignment points values are listed in the course gradebook in the STAA Study Guide so students can always look ahead at what is coming up in the course, crunch the numbers, and make strategic decisions about how to spend their time in their courses.

 Your advisor will be able to offer specific tips and directions during the semester during the live class meetings and in response to any questions posed on the course's Q & A Forum to apply these general comments about assignment strategy to the particular circumstances in the course.